andrioni/julia-doc-pt_br/stdlib/base.rst

 Dequeues
 --------

-.. function:: push!(collection, item)
+.. function:: push!(collection, item) -> collection

    Insert an item at the end of a collection.

-.. function:: pop!(collection)
+.. function:: pop!(collection) -> item

    Remove the last item in a collection and return it.

-.. function:: unshift!(collection, item)
+.. function:: unshift!(collection, item) -> collection

    Insert an item at the beginning of a collection.

-.. function:: shift!(collection)
+.. function:: shift!(collection) -> item

-   Remove the first item in a collection and return it.
+   Remove the first item in a collection.

 .. function:: insert!(collection, index, item)

    Insert an item at the given index.

-.. function:: delete!(collection, index)
+.. function:: delete!(collection, index) -> item

-   Remove the item at the given index.
+   Remove the item at the given index, and return the deleted item.

-.. function:: delete!(collection{Type}, range) -> items{Type}
+.. function:: delete!(collection, range) -> items

-   Remove items at specified range.
+   Remove items at specified range, and return a collection containing the deleted items.

 .. function:: resize!(collection, n) -> collection

    Resize collection to contain ``n`` elements.

-.. function:: append!(collection, items)
+.. function:: append!(collection, items) -> collection

    Add the elements of ``items`` to the end of a collection.